 Why Your Traditional Mileage Tracker Is Outdated and Costly

 In a 2016 survey of 500 mobile employees from various organizations, mBurse discovered that most organizations are using outdated mileage logs to the detriment of their organizations.
 The vast majority of respondents—87%—reported that they estimated their mileage when they recorded it on their company’s log, whether a paper form, a spreadsheet, or some other electronic form.
 This traditional practice of relying on employees to report business mileage creates three costly problems.
+Mileage tracking is still the second largest problem with vehicle reimbursement programs today.

 Mileage Tracking Problem 1: Administrative Fatigue